[MENU]

 Martin Community College (MCC) has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary regional approach to state oversight of postsecondary distance education.

+MCC is authorized to offer online programs/courses to students in all states, districts and territories that participate in NC SARA which includes all states except California and also includes Puerto Rico and the U.S Virgin Islands.
 MCC is required to consistently use the same policies and procedures to determine the state in which a student is located for all students in order to determine if authorization from a state must be secured.
 MCC must, upon request, provide the Secretary with written documentation of its determination of a student’s location and the basis for such a determination.
 MCC makes the determination of a student’s location at the time of initial enrollment and upon formal receipt from the student of information about a change in that student’s location.
-Note: Determination of location for state authorization purposes is NOT the same as residency determination for payment of out‐of‐state tuition and fees.

 MCC reserves the right to refuse admission to any applicant who is not a resident of North Carolina who seeks to enroll in any program or course if the applicant’s location is determined to be in a state where the college is not authorized to provide educational services.